NorthernStars/mrPortableGUI/README.md

      xinput --list | grep FT5406

 which shows you the touch input device and it's id you need to remember.
 Normally it's id=8.
-To disable x server touch events and automatically start mrPortableGUI edit rc.local
+To disable x server touch events and automatically start mrPortableGUI edit ~/.config/lxsession/LXDE-pi/autostart

-     sudo nano /etc/rc.local
+     sudo nano ~/.config/lxsession/LXDE-pi/autostart

-Add the following lines before! exit 0
+Add the following lines

-     xinput disable <ID>
+     @xinput disable <ID>
+     @lxterminal -e "/home/pi/mrPortableGUI/start.sh"

 Replace <ID> with the id of your touch device (normally 8).
-That's all.
+If you used another path to clone mrPortableGUI repository you have to change the path to the start script in the second line above.
+Now simply reboot and that's all.

 ### Hint: Running kivy application on touch screen